readthedocs/readthedocs.org/docs/development/standards.rst

 Search enabled by default
     Elasticsearch is properly configured and enabled by default.
-    Besides, all the documentation indexes are updated after a build is finished.
+    All the documentation indexes are updated after a build is finished.

 Setup your environment